MrSaighnal/mrsaighnal.github.io/_posts/2019-04-26-bank-walkthrough.md

 10.10.10.29	bank.htb
 ~~~

-so going by browser on `bank.htb` TADA'!!!
+Going by browser on `bank.htb` and TADA'!!!
-we found the login panel of the web application.
+We found the login panel of the web application.
-SQL injection didn't work, so we tried again to enumerate the directories.
+SQL injection did not work, so we tried again to enumerate the directories.

 ## ENUMERATION
 I launched my dear friends **dirsearch**